Millennials And Mental Health In The Workplace

 Exercise is an excellent way to maintain your physical wellbeing.
 Working out allows you to blow off the cobwebs and raise your heart rate, and, as a result, it regulates your body.
 But, you shouldn’t underestimate the impacts exercise has on your mind too.
 Research proves that working out reduces stress levels and clears your mind of clutter.
 This usually leads to better concentration and a reduction in fatigue.

 The problem is finding a way to stay active at work.
 Anyone who works behind a desk will know that it isn’t straightforward when you have a packed schedule.
 Thankfully, there’s no need to live a sedentary lifestyle in the office.
 For starters, you can work remotely so there’s no reason to sit down all day.
+Instead of sitting, you can stay active and on your feet with the possibility of getting a standing desk and wearing comfortable shoe inserts from Protalus.com.
 Working out of a coffee shop, for example, includes getting there and surrounding yourself with new people.

 If leaving the office isn’t part of your job description, it’s time to get creative.
 Standing up every fifteen minutes to half an hour will help everything from your posture to your vital organs.
 Also, taking a walk around the office should keep your heart pumping out fresh oxygen.
 If anyone asks why you’re not at your desk, tell them you need to speak to a colleague are that you’re going to the toilet.